thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Server.md

 };
 ```

-- We keep `Track` outside of `Query` because it has no corresponding query in the schema and we must always match the schema.
+- Just as we nest the `tracksForHome` resolver under `Query`, we must nest `author` under `Track` to match the structure of the schema.
+This resolver doesn't respond to a query that is exposed to the client so it shouldn't go under `Query`.

-- We invoke the `context` again when we destructure `dataSources`.
+* We invoke the `context` again when we destructure `dataSources` from the `ApolloServer` instance.
-- This time we utilise the `args` parameter in the resolver since an `id` will be provided as a client-side [argument](/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md) to return a specific author.
+* This time we utilise the `args` parameter in the resolver since an `id` will be provided as a client-side [argument](/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md) to return a specific author.

+## The `useMutation` hook

+We invoke the `useMutation` hook to issue mutations from the client-side.

+As with queries and [query constants](/Databases/GraphQL/Apollo/Apollo_Client.md#query-constants)